therayvoice/ray-fs/README.md

 24. .validDirName(dirName): To check if a directory name complies with the naming rules. (beta version)

+25. .stream(responseBody, filePath, errorCallback, sucessCallback): To pipe a `response.body` to a `filePath`.

 Note: The documentation is incomplete, and will be completed soon.

 ## Chaining Functions